Silent night (1974/1980)

 Silent night!
 Holy night!

-The piece, which was written for the choir of St Michael's Church in Hamburg, integrates a speaker in the first variation.
-He (or she) recites the first verse over a cluster that develops anew three times from the first song motif.
-This already fulfils the speaker part.
-In the second and third verses, the song melody can be heard complete and unchanged, first in the alto, then in parallels between soprano and tenor.
-But what you hear from the other voices is unheard of in the most beautiful sense!
-No harmonic sugar-coating, no Christmas kitsch, no musical Goldilocks.
-Just a completely logical motivic development, from the pp of the second verse through ever further division of the voices into an ff in the third verse, in which the upper and lower choir are led in parallel.
-And it is precisely this logic that is so captivating, the chords that result from the leading of the individual voices, so astonishingly new and yet as if it could not be otherwise...
-The third verse ends with the cluster of the first, the"Nachsatz aus der Ferne" brings a whole "verse" only on tone syllables, and leads the listener back "home", to C major.
-The only downer: even if it says otherwise on the title page, the choir is really divided in all parts, soprano and tenor even threefold at important points, you need basses that still sound on the low g, you need sopranos that can linger in the pp on the high g for a long time without need, you need a really large choir for this.
+The piece, written for the choir of St Michael’s Church in Hamburg, incorporates a narrator in the first variation.
+Over a cluster that re-emerges three times from the first song motif, he (or she) recites the first verse.
+This completes the narrator’s part.
+In the second and third verses, the song melody is heard in its entirety and unchanged, first in the alto, then in parallel between soprano and tenor.
+But what one hears from the other voices alongside this is, in the most beautiful sense, unheard of!
+No harmonic icing, no Christmas kitsch, no musical Goldilocks.
+Just a perfectly logical motivic development, emerging from the pp of the second verse through an ever-increasing division of the voices into an ff in the third verse, in which the upper and lower choirs are led in parallel.
+And it is precisely this logic that is so captivating; the chordal structure arising from the leading of the individual voices is so astonishingly new, and yet so natural that it could not be any other way...
+The third verse ends with the cluster fromthe first; the“postlude from afar” brings a whole “verse” consisting solely of syllables, and leads the listener back “home” to C major.
+The only fly in the ointment: even though the title page states otherwise, the choir is actually divided into all parts, with soprano and tenor even tripled at key points; you need basses who can still sound on the low G, you need sopranos who can linger on the high G in pp for a long time without difficulty, you need a truly large choir for this.

 Stefan Rauh

-Hummel's four- to eight-part choral setting of Gruber's world-famous melody "Stille Nacht, heilige Nacht" (written for Günther Jena's Michaelischor in Hamburg) deals with patterns that incorporate two-dimensional carpets of sound (with clusters and gliding tones) into a swaying and undulating sound.
-Angelic voices resound from everywhere as a substructure and superstructure to the main melody, and subtle dissonant frictions remove the coherence from any seductive sweetness.
+Hummel’s four- to eight-part choral setting of Gruber’s world-famous melody “Silent Night, Holy Night” (composed for Günther Jena’s Michaelischor in Hamburg) explores patterns that weave expansive soundscapes (featuring clusters and glissandos) into a swaying, undulating flow.
+From all directions, angelic voices seem to resound as a foundation and superstructure to the main melody, whilst subtle dissonant frictions strip the harmony of any seductive sweetness.

-The artistic highlight of the concert was undoubtedly "Silent Night - 3 Variations and a Postscript from afar" by the Würzburg composer Bertold Hummel.
-Kai Christian Moritz recited the well-known text to the floating soundscapes of the choir, which oscillated between absolute harmony and atonal sound clusters and soared upwards in the high Gothic hall.
-The voices of angels sounded from everywhere as a substructure and superstructure to the main melody, and subtle dissonant frictions removed the coherence from any seductive sweetness.
-After what only appeared to be the end of the piece - the choir had already withdrawn from the stage in the chancel - the crystal-clear, strictly harmonious epilogue suddenly resounded from the Rieneck chapel into the church, which was as quiet as a mouse.
+The artistic highlight of the concert was undoubtedly “Silent Night – 3 Variations and an Epilogue from Afar” by the Würzburg composer Bertold Hummel.
+Kai Christian Moritz recited the familiar text to the choir’s soaring soundscapes, which oscillated between absolute harmony and atonal clusters of sound, soaring upwards in the high-ceilinged Gothic hall.
+From all around, angelic voices seemed to resound as a foundation and superstructure to the main melody, whilst subtle dissonant friction stripped the harmony of any seductive sweetness.
+After what appeared to be the end of the piece – the choir had already withdrawn from the stage into the chancel – the crystal-clear, strictly harmonic coda suddenly resounded from the Rienecker Chapel into the church, which was as quiet as a mouse.

-When the newly appointed church music director Günter Jena launched the extremely successful concert event with music and poetry for Advent in Hamburg's largest and most traditional church, St Michael's, in 1974, he asked Bertold Hummel to compose three variations on the world-famous Christmas carol "Silent Night" for the St Michael's choir.
+When the newly appointed Director of Church Music, Günter Jena, launched the highly successful concert series featuring music and poetry during Advent in 1974 at St Michael’s, Hamburg’s largest and most historic church – a series that continues to this day – he asked Bertold Hummel to compose three variations on the world-famous Christmas carol ‘Silent Night’ for the St Michael’s Choir.

-The idea was to include the narrator, who recited Advent and Christmas poetry between the musical pieces, in this carol motet.
+The idea was to incorporate the narrator, who recited poetry relating to the Advent and Christmas season between the musical pieces, into this song motet.

-After a performance on Boxing Day 1980 in Würzburg's St Kilian's Cathedral, my father composed a "Nachsatz aus der Ferne" at the request of the Würzburg Cathedral Boys' Choir.
-In doing so, he met the need for harmony, which was particularly pronounced on this holiday, and resolved the ambiguous final phrase of the third verse into a radiant C major.
+Following a performance on Boxing Day 1980 at Würzburg’s St Kilian’s Cathedral, my father composed a “Postlude from Afar” at the request of the Würzburg Cathedral Boys’ Choir.
+In doing so, he responded to the particularly strong need for harmony on this festive day and resolved the ambiguous closing phrase of the third verse into a radiant C major.

-Choirs wishing to include this effective piece in their Christmas programme should decide for themselves how to conclude it.
+Choirs wishing to include this effective piece in their Christmas programme may decide for themselves how to conclude it.

 Martin Hummel